 Wilder Kaiser is conveniently located in the Tirolean Alps of Austria between Innsbruck, Munich, and Salzburg.

 Where to Stay in Wilder Kaiser?

 My hotel last time was OK but this time I LOVED my stay.
 I stayed at the Gasthof Postwirt.
-It’s conveniently located in the centre of Söll in a historic building.
-There’s a restaurant serving Tyrolean cuisine, another outdoor restaurant and a pool and spa area.
+It’s conveniently located in the center of Söll in a historic building.
+There’s a restaurant serving Tyrolean cuisine, another outdoor restaurant, and a pool and spa area.

 The staff was welcoming and friendly and my room was a good size with a mountain view.
 And I loved that the free hiker’s shuttle was less than a 2-minute walk from the hotel.
 I really enjoyed my stay here and would highly recommend it.

 Related Reading: Best Hikes in Europe: Your Ultimate Guide to Where and When to Go

 Go Swimming in Hintersteinsee (Hinterstein Lake) or Hike Around It

 Voted The Most Beautiful Place in Tirol in 2018, I was excited to return here in summer.
 In winter you can cross-country ski around the lake.
 In summer you can hike along an easy hiking trail that’s popular with families.

 You can swim in the crystal clear waters, enjoy the views from the banks of the lake or at the restaurant that has an outdoor patio and lake views.

 Although I liked this in winter, in summer it’s stunning.
 I could easily have spent the day relaxing here alternating between swimming and sunbathing – after my hike around the lake of course.